arushidhillon/CS370/doc/technical/technical.md

 - `views.py` holds views where views are Python functions or classes that receive a web request and return a web response.
 This file holds functions of searching for users and messaging them.

 ## Templates/HTML files
-- `conversation.html`: Interface for displaying a specific conversation thread
+- `conversation.html`: Displays a specific conversation thread
 - `form_newmessage.html`: Form for creating and sending a new message
 - `form_newreply.html`: Form for replying to an existing message in a conversation
-- `form_searchuser.html`: Search form for finding users within the platform
+- `form_searchuser.html`: Search form for finding users within the database
-- `inbox.html`: Main inbox view, showing a list of all conversations
+- `inbox.html`: Main inbox view
 - `list_searchuser.html`: Displays the list of users as search results
 - `my_conversations.html`: Shows the user's conversations list
 - `notify_icon.html`: Notification icon component